uk-gov-mirror/defra.cap-xml/docs/local-development/common/troubleshooting.md

 ### Unsuccessful Resolution Of Problems

 If problems persist, prerequisites and associated configuration should be reviewed followed by a [teardown](../common/teardown.md) and rebuild of the containerised development environment.
-If LocalStack resources for other projects are present (such as for [fws-api](https://github.com/DEFRA/fws-api)  try removing these resources before rebuilding to eliminate potential conflicts.
+If LocalStack resources for other projects are present (for example [fws-api](https://github.com/DEFRA/fws-api)), try removing these resources before rebuilding to eliminate potential conflicts.